Peggy Fleming: Personal life

 On June 13, 1970, Fleming married her teenage sweetheart Greg Jenkins, a dermatologist and a former amateur figure skater.
-The couple have two sons, Andy (born in 1977) and Todd (born in 1988), and three grandchildren.
+The couple have two sons, Andy (born in 1977) and Todd (born in 1988) and three grandchildren.
 They currently reside in Denver, Colorado.

 Peggy Fleming was diagnosed with breast cancer in 1998.
-The cancer was detected in its early stages, and surgery was successful.
+The cancer was detected in its early stages and surgery was successful.
 She became a breast cancer activist who recommends not procrastinating and advocates for early detection.

 Fleming and her husband owned and operated Fleming Jenkins Vineyards & Winery in California.
 The winery produced close to 2,000 cases of wine a year with names as "Choreography" a bordeaux-style blend from Napa Valley and a "Victories Rose" from the San Francisco Bay Syrah.
-Profits from the "Victories Rosé" went towards charities that supported research towards breast cancer.
+Profits from the "Victories Rosé" went toward charities that supported research towards breast cancer.
+They had a tasting room in Los Gatos, California.
 The winery closed in 2011.

 In 1988, a Peggy Fleming all-porcelain doll was made by Franklin Mint Heirloom Porcelain Dolls.

 In 2007, Fleming appeared in the movie Blades of Glory as a judge.

-In 2010, Art of the Olympians produced a 30-minute documentary.
+In 2010, Art of the Olympians produced a 30-minute documentary about Fleming.
 She is also an artist with works on display with the Art of the Olympians.

-Along with former Olympian Vonetta Flowers, Fleming was injured and briefly hospitalized after a traffic accident while riding in U.S. Vice President Joe Biden's motorcade at the 2010 Winter Olympics in Vancouver.
+Along with former Olympian Vonetta Flowers, Fleming was injured and briefly hospitalized after a traffic incident while riding in U.S. Vice President Joe Biden's motorcade at the 2010 Winter Olympics in Vancouver.